How Does Due Process Protect a Public Employee?

 A typical example of a government employee with a property interest is a tenured teacher.
 Administrators can only fire tenured teachers if they have cause.
 The Board must also give the teacher a hearing.

 Once the school fires the teacher, the educator can also demand a post-termination hearing.
 It depends on what their collective bargaining agreement says.
 If the teacher wins at this hearing, they'll receive a reinstatement.
 If they lose, the termination will be firm.

 In most cases, teacher unions represent teachers involved in disciplinary processes.

 What Does Due Process Give Employees?

-Due process does not mean that government employees just get to keep their jobs under any circumstance.
-Instead, it means that the government must do the following when it wants to fire an employee:
+Due process does not mean that government employees always keep their jobs.
+It means the government must do the following before it fires an employee:

-At the hearing, the government must show that it has a good reason for firing the employee, and the employee has a chance to argue that they should stay employed.
+The government must show a good reason for firing the employee at the hearing.
+The employee has a chance to argue why they should stay employed.